Madhavan2310/FlowDesk/README.md

 ## Overview

-ExpenseFlow lets employees submit expense requests that pass through a two-level approval chain — first the Manager, then the CEO.
+FlowDesk lets employees submit expense requests that pass through a two-level approval chain — first the Manager, then the CEO.
 Every decision triggers an in-app notification to the submitting employee, giving full visibility at every step.

 ---